Inflectra/spira-documentation/docs/External-Bug-Tracking-Integration/Using-Spira-with-GitLab.md

 !!! info "Synchronization of Releases and Milestones"

-     The integration currently treating Spira Releases and GitLab Milestones as equivalent entities.
+     The integration currently treats Spira Releases and GitLab Milestones as equivalent entities.
 However, the behavior depends on which field is used in Spira:

      **Planned Release vs. Detected Release:** Only values in the Planned Release field are synchronized to GitLab.